Lindsey Buckingham says Fleetwood Mac didn't work "on paper"

 The latter LP was written and recorded during a tumultuous period for the band members; Buckingham and Nicks ended their romance, while John and Christine McVie divorced after nearly eight years of marriage.
 Heavy drug use also became a problem.

 These issues influenced classic tracks such as ‘Go Your Own Way’ and ‘Dreams’.
-The song ‘Go Your Own Way’, meanwhile, was inspired by Christine McVie’s affair with Fleetwood Mac’s lighting director.
+The song ‘You Make Loving Fun’, meanwhile, was inspired by Christine McVie’s affair with Fleetwood Mac’s lighting director.

 The band experienced tensions throughout the rest of their career, with Buckingham ultimately being ousted from the line-up in 2018.
 He was replaced by Mike Campbell and Neil Finn, and this year released a self-titled solo album.